Slow Cooker Carnitas

-Chicken is usually our go-to when it comes to easy slower cooker recipes, but sometimes it’s fun to shake things up.
+Chicken is usually our go-to when it comes to easy slower cooker recipes, but sometimes it’s fun to shake things up!

 This recipe is no exception – it has only 6-ingredients and takes just 5-10 minutes to throw together in your crockpot.

-The pork gets braised in the slow cooker until tender enough to shred easily between two forks.
+The pork loin gets braised in the slow cooker until tender enough to shred easily between two forks.

 Then you can run your shredded pork under a hot broiler to crisp it up.
-This is how you get that nice crispy texture & extra flavor!

 Doing this on a sheet pan helps you crisp up a lot at once, another great time saver.

-1 | Use pork loin roast if you prefer a leaner option, or pork shoulder for a more traditional version.
+Pork loin roast: Use pork loin roast if you prefer a leaner option, or use pork shoulder or pork butt for a more traditional version.

-Crispy, Caramelized Slow Cooker Pork Carnitas
+Slow Cooker Carnitas